lukasz-galka-algorithms/gutek/README.md

 ## Source Code Documentation

 The documentation is generated using Javadoc and is located in the `docs` folder.
-You can access the documentation by clicking on <a href="https://github.com/lukasz-galka-korepetycje/gutek/docs/index.html" target="_blank">docs/index.html</a>.
+You can access the documentation by running in a browser the file docs/index.html.

 ## Database Settings